-Moreover, the second largest non-governmental higher education institution is the Institute of International Economic Relation, Economics and Law.
-Other relevant universities include also the Saint Petersburg State Polytechnical University, Herzen State Pedagogical University and Saint Petersburg Military Engineering-Technical University, just to name a few.
+While, the second largest non-governmental higher education institution is the Institute of International Economic Relation, Economics, and Law.
+Other relevant universities include also the Saint Petersburg State Polytechnical University, Herzen State Pedagogical University, and Saint Petersburg Military Engineering-Technical University, just to name a few.

 It is also true that education for many Russian students is free

-As a result, Russia has the highest educational level in the world (more than 40% of the total population have a college or university degree).
-Since the Perestroika, the system of higher university education is slowly deteriorating, but it still remains among the world's best.
+Russia has the highest educational level in the world (more than 40% of the total population have a college or university degree).
+Since the Perestroika, the system of higher university education was slowly deteriorating, but despite that it still remains among the world's best.

 Nowadays things have changed a little, so to get a free education, Russians must pass the entrance exams.
 However, the universities have had to decrease the number of students studying on a free basis due to poor state financing.
 Therefore, people have started to note that, at present, Russian education brings with it certain financial dues as in many other western places.